-SOMEWHERE EDI is delighted to be co-creator in three new Masters scholarships supporting the LGBT+ community, launched by the Princess Royal in Edinburgh
+SOMEWHERE is delighted to be co-creator in three new Masters scholarships supporting the LGBT+ community, launched by the Princess Royal in Edinburgh

 FEBRUARY 2019 - As part of the University of Edinburgh Business School centenary celebrations, to mark 50 years since the founding of the global LGBT+ rights movement, and to commemorate LGBT History Month, we are pleased to announce that our social enterprise start-up Somewhere EDI has joined with the University of Edinburgh Business School to co-create three pioneering LGBT+ Masters scholarships, including a flagship "Somewhere EDI" MBA LGBT+ Scholarship.